Pylons/substanced/docs/references.rst

 :class:`substanced.objectmap.SourceIntegrityError` and
-:class:`substanced.objectmap.TargetIntegrityError` both inherit from :class::class:`substanced.objectmap.ReferentialIntegrityError`, so you can :class:catch either in your code.
+:class:`substanced.objectmap.TargetIntegrityError` both inherit from :class:`substanced.objectmap.ReferentialIntegrityError`, so you can catch either in your code.

 There are convenience functions that you can add to your resource objects that give them special behavior: